attack68/rateslib/docs/source/u_splines.rst

    y3 = Dual(2, ["z"], [10.0])
    x = Dual(3.5, ["z"], [-5.0])

-We construct a spline and measure the resulting *y*-value's sensitivity to *z*.
+We construct a spline and measure the resulting interpolated *y*-value's sensitivity to *z*.

 .. ipython:: python